 Following are the things that comprise the OKR list,

 1 - This is used to realign the Objectives, sub-Objectives as well as the KRs.
 We'll look into more details about how to realign your Objectives and KRs after this.

 2 - This is identical to the "+" icon explained above, being used for creating new Objectives & KRs.
 Anywhere in the Insights or Team Hub, you'll need to find this icon for creating new Objectives & Key Results.

 3 - Symbol used to denote an Objective.

 4 - Symbol used to denote a Key Result (KR).

 5 - This column includes the respective owners of the KRs.
-Currently, only KRs have owners but not the Objectives; however, we are soon releasing Objectives ownership as well.
+Currently, only KRs have owners but not the Objectives.

 6 - This column, firstly, shows the overall progress made on a particular Objective.
 Expanding on any Objective will then also show the progress on individual sub-Objectives and KRs that have been cascaded into the original Objective.
 The master Objective also showcases the number of cascaded KRs that are on-track, off-track, at-risk or closed.